isabella232/sign-integrations.en/help/workday/quick-start.md

 ## Support {#support}

-### [!DNT Workday] support {#workday-support}
+### [!DNL Workday] support {#workday-support}

-[!DNT Workday] is the integration owner, and should be your first point of contact for questions about the scope of the integration, feature requests, or problems in day to day function of the integration.
+[!DNL Workday] is the integration owner, and should be your first point of contact for questions about the scope of the integration, feature requests, or problems in day to day function of the integration.

-The [!DNT Workday] community has several good articles on how to troubleshoot the integration and generate documents:
+The [!DNL Workday] community has several good articles on how to troubleshoot the integration and generate documents:

 * [Troubleshoot eSignature Integrations](https://doc.workday.com/#/reader/3DMnG~27o049IYFWETFtTQ/zhA~hYllD3Hv1wu0CvHH_g)
 * [Review Documents Step](https://doc.workday.com/#/reader/3DMnG~27o049IYFWETFtTQ/TboWWKQemecNipWgxLAjqg)